pal-robotics/architecture_tools/ament_skilllint/README.md

     )
 ```

-And add a file `test/test_skilllint.py` with the following content:
+And finally create a file `test/test_skilllint.py` with the following content:

 ```python
 from ament_skilllint.main import main